Takadanobaba Station: Surrounding area

 The surrounding area of Takadanobaba is often referred to as "Baba".
 It lacks the history of nearby Waseda and Mejiro, often conjuring up images of a student spot with its many cheap bars and izakaya serving the needs of students at nearby Waseda and Gakushuin universities.
-Numerous prep and vocational schools reinforce this image in the eyes of many Japanese.

 The symbol of Takadanobaba is the monolithic and appropriately named Big Box building next to the station.
 Big Box houses a sports gym, swimming pool, Uniqlo clothing store, cafe, bowling alley, arcade, and a fast food restaurant.
 It has recently been reopened after an extensive renovation.

 Passenger statistics

 Daily average passenger figures for each operator are as shown below.